Adversarial Hubness in Multi-Modal Retrieval: Experimental Setup

-Using the two evaluation metrics described above, for each evaluation setting, we first measure the retrieval performance of the relevant documents in the original \emph{clean} gallery using the user queries (clean retrieval performance).
-Next, we inject the adversarial hub into the gallery to create a \emph{poisoned} gallery and measure the performance again with the same set of queries.
-In the poisoned gallery, we report the retrieval performance of both the injected adversarial hub and the original relevant documents from the clean gallery.
+For each evaluation experiment, we first measure the retrieval performance of user queries on the original \emph{clean} gallery (clean retrieval performance).
+Next, we generate 100 adversarial hubs for images and audio and inject each hub into the gallery to create a \emph{poisoned} gallery, then measure performance of both the injected hub and original, clean documents using the same set of queries.
+An effective adversarial hub should achieve high $R@k$ and low MdR.
+We report the mean and standard deviation for both metrics.

-Finally, we independently generate 100 adversarial hubs for images and audio, and report their statistics (mean and standard deviation) for both top-$k$ recall ($R@k$) and median rank (MdR).
-An effective adversarial hub should achieve a very high $R@k$ and a low MdR when retrieved by targeted user queries.